 (1) The Academic Board and its Committees shall conduct their meetings and other business in accordance with these Standing Orders and the customary practice of the Academic Board, subject to the University By-laws and University Council resolutions.
 The Standing Orders are intended to facilitate the conduct of business by the Academic Board and its Committees.
 The Academic Board may vary them from time to time, as required.
 Customary practice refers to the process by which the Board's business is conducted through a presiding member (normally the person referred to as the Chair) and proceeds on the basis of resolution.
 In the conduct of meetings of the Academic Board and its Committees, all reasonable discretion is allowed to the presiding member.
 The Standing Orders for School/College Boards are as per Standing Orders for School/College Boards.

-(2) In accordance with clause (9) of the Rules for the Academic Board and its Committees, where the Academic Board elects a Chair:
+(2) In accordance with the Rules for the Academic Board and its Committees, in the event that the Vice Chancellor does not wish to be the presiding member of the Academic Board and the Academic Board must elect a Chair: